hackclub/OnBoard-template/kibot/README.md

 Hey there!
 Did you know this repo automatically ERC, DRC and generates Gerbers from your design in `src`?

 ## How It Works
 KiBot will go through `src` and comb for any files following the default naming scheme `main.sch`, `main.kicad_pcb`, and `main.pro`.
-After doing so, it then runs INTI-CMNB's KiCAD Automation Scripts, which mimics KiCAD's own ERC/DRC processes.
-It will then summarize its results in Github Actions' Artifacts (`DRC`, `ERC`).
+After doing so, it then runs KiCAD's own ERC/DRC tests, summarizing its results in Github Actions' Artifacts (`DRC`, `ERC`).

 After running ERC and DRC, `OnBoard-template` also outputs a `FabPCB` folder, which contains automatically generated Gerbers for JLCPCB [^2].

-Here is a quick rundown on its outputs:
+Here is a quick rundown on what you'll find as outputs:
 ```bash
 ├── ERC/                # Electrical Rule Check
 │   └── main-erc            # Summarizes ERC errors.
 Does not include warnings